I heard the sneers of discrimination at my schools before I heard the sonnets of poetry through their hallways.

-But the first time I was discriminated against based on the color of my skin, the language I spoke at home, or some other characterization of me, I didn’t quite know the definition of the word, discrimination.
+But the first time I faced discrimination based on the color of my skin, the language I spoke at home, or some other characterization of me, I didn’t quite know the definition of the word, discrimination.

-My mother’s feet are waning into the ages now, yet with each new day she makes one thing clear:
+My mother’s feet are waning into the ages now, yet with each new day, she makes one thing clear:

-Every moment we get, is another moment to rise.
+Every moment we get, is another moment we rise.